patrigarcia/patrigarcia/README.md

 ## 🖖🏼 Hey there!

-I'm CPO and co-founder at Igrowker.
+I'm Technical Product Director and co-founder at Igrowker.
 I specialize in turning ideas into innovative, functional, and scalable digital products, combining technology, strategy, and product engineering.
 I'm also a Software Developer, specialized in frontend development.

 **Let's build something amazing!** 🚀